-Walk around Las ' Consumer Electronics Show (CES) and one thing starts to — electronics manufacturers and distributors have fully embraced tablet computing.
+Walk around Consumer Electronics Show (CES) and one thing starts to stand out — electronics manufacturers and distributors have fully embraced tablet computing.

 Why is it then that Apple’s iPad is still the top seller in the category at prices significantly higher than the competition?
 Certainly not because they were first in the category. gets that honor, having released their first tablet computer way back at the turn of the century, at least ten years before Apple’s iPad.